All Episodes

 Government did.

-Uh the Obama government, to be specific.
+The Obama government, to be specific.

-It is my one of my fervent objectives and goals that before I do move to New Zealand, start spending everything I have before they take it away from me, is to convince as many people as possible that the damn government is not God.
+It is my one of my fervent objectives and goals that before I do move to New Zealand, start spending everything I have before they take it away from me, is to convince as many people as possible that the damn government is not God and nobody in it even comes close to being as competent as you are to run your life.

 Coming up at the top of the next hour, we have a sad, really sad, depressing, yet at the same time uproariously hilarious soundbite from Detroit, where yesterday residents got a chance to line up for stimulus money.

-Stimulus money was made available in Detroit for low-income homeless Detroit residents.
+Stimulus money was made available in Detroit for low-income, homeless Detroit residents.

-And uh our affiliate, WJR, sent their news guy, Ken Rogulski, down there to interview some of the people in line for the stimulus stash.
+And our affiliate, WJR, sent their news guy, Ken Rogulski, down there to interview some of the people in line for the stimulus stash.